stefanbirkner/stefan-birkner.de/README.md

     npm install
     grunt

-The default task uses Jekyll to serve the site.
+The default task uses Hugo to serve the site.

 Deployment
 ----------